shotexa/scala-seed.g8/README.md

 ## Description

-This is a multi-build project boilerplate, comes with 2 subprojects: `main` and `util`, it is designed to be easily extendable and does not require additional configuration.
+This is a single project, multi-build ready boilerplate.
+It is designed to be easily extensible and does not require additional configuration.
+I have designed to to match my personal taste, and it is evolving over time.

 ## Template license

 Written in 2020 by Shota Jolbordi <shota.jolbordi@protonmail.com>

-To the extent possible under law, the author(s) have dedicated all copyright and related and neighboring rights to this template to the public domain worldwide.
+To the extent possible under law, the author have dedicated all copyright and related and neighboring rights to this template to the public domain worldwide.
 This template is distributed without any warranty.
 See <http://creativecommons.org/publicdomain/zero/1.0/>.